Cosworth: Early types

 In addition to the above, Cosworth designed and provided the assembly work for Lotus Elan Special Equipment optional road engines with special camshafts and high compression pistons.

+The MAE

-The final model of the above initial series was the MAE in 1965, when new rules were introduced in Formula 3 allowing up to 1000 cc engines with 36 mm intake restrictor plates.
-MAE used one barrel of a two barrel Weber IDA downdraft carburettor with the other barrel blanked off.
-The domination of this engine was absolute as long as these regulations lasted until 1968.
+The final model of the above initial series was the 997 cc MAE (modified Anglia engine) in 1965, when new rules were introduced in Formula 3 allowing up to 1000 cc engines with 36 mm intake restrictor plate.
+MAE used one barrel of a two-barrel Weber IDA downdraft carburettor with the other barrel blanked off.
+This dry sump engine was an improvement of Mk.III with brazed-in downdraft intake ports, and produced about 100 to 110 bhp on Ford 109E block.
+The domination of this engine in Formula 3 was absolute as long as these regulations lasted until 1968.
+There were some specially cast iron heads with similar dimensions to these brazed heads with titanium alloy valve spring retainers, called the "screamer head" for MAE in later years.

 As Cosworth had a serious difficulty meeting the demand, the MAE was mainly sold as a kit.
 This experience led to the later FVA/DFV contract to be drawn where the responsibility of development rested with Cosworth, and the manufacturing right and responsibility rested with Ford.
-There also were some specially cast iron heads with similar dimensions to these brazed heads with titanium alloy valve spring retainers called the "screamer head" for MAE in later years.